lilyhgxiao/PetLabs/README.md

 Use the following link to access the app.<br />
 https://evening-beyond-09613.herokuapp.com/<br />

-The login page shoulld now be visible.<br />
+The login page should now be visible.<br />

 # Admin Views
 - To login as an administrator type in ‘admin’ for username and ‘admin’ for password and click the ‘Log in’ button.
 - You should now enter the admin dashboard page.
-Here the admin can edit user data, edit different pet types, add new pet types, edit exiting pet items, and add new pet items.
+Here the admin can edit user data (including the pets they own such as editing their attributes or deleting them entirely.
+More about this is in the Editing an Existing User section), edit different pet types, add new pet types, edit exiting pet items, and add new pet items.

 # Adding A New Item
 - To add a new item, click on the ‘items’ picture.